 If you’re starting from scratch, here’s what you need to know to set the foundation for your donor retention strategy.

-Your current retention rate
+Your current donor retention rates

 How many donors who gave previously are giving to your organization again?
 That’s your donor retention rate.
 Without knowing this number, you won’t know how well your fundraising efforts are doing.

 A high retention rate indicates that you have built a good relationship with your supporters, have met their expectations and have won their trust.
 If you have managed to do that, congratulations!
 You have cracked fundraising for your nonprofit.
+A large number of lapsed donors shows dissatisfaction but also indicates you need to spend on donor acquisition.

 Now, depending on which group of donors you choose, you can calculate the: